xAirx/Express-Api-for-React-Native-project/README.md

-## #1 Connecting JWT register + login functionality to frontend - not started
+## #1 Connecting Refresh Token and HTTP Cookie, connect backend to frontend login and register.

 	 - Create Refresh Token Functionality - and API endpoint for this purpose.
 	 - Implementing httpcookie to hold the JWT serverside so we can compare for a refresh token.